dusk-network/docs-public/src/content/docs/developer/integrations/exchanges.md

 - **Mainnet**: https://nodes.dusk.network/
 - **Testnet**: https://nodes.testnet.dusk.network/

+These links also provide access to archive-related endpoints for comprehensive historical data retrieval.

 ### Use RPC providers

 You can rely on the RPC infrastructure hosted by the community, or run an [archive node](/operator/archive-node) yourself.